 Step 1: Have an idea

-Ask yourself if the solution really requires a blockchain.
-Work out the fine details of the use case.
+Ask yourself if the solution really requires a blockchain and work out the fine details of the use case before moving to the next step.

 Step 2: Assemble a team for the project

-Putting together a team allows you to consult people who are likely experts in many of the areas where you need input.
-This includes legal and regulatory considerations, as well as how the coin might work to achieve its aims.
-This team can provide a lot of insight before releasing the coin to the public, ironing out any kinks in the project.
+Putting together a team allows you to consult experts in the areas where you need input.
+This may include legal experts, growth marketers, security auditors, etc. An experienced team can provide valuable insight before a coin goes public and help iron out any kinks in the project.

 Step 3: Draft a whitepaper

-A whitepaper should set out what issue the coin is solving, if any, and how it will solve the problem.
+A whitepaper should set out what issue the coin solves, if any, and how it will solve the problem.
 Ideally, you should host this on your website to pitch the coin to potential supporters.
-Furthermore, in this document, you should include a product roadmap, detailing future plans for the coin.
+Furthermore, in this document, you should include a product roadmap detailing future plans for the coin.

 Step 4: Smart contracts